fastfetch-cli/fastfetch-wiki/Format-String-Guide.md

 "{#4;35}Colored Text{#}" → pink and underlined text
 ```

-The escape sequence "\033[" at the start and 'm' at the end are automatically added.
+The escape sequence "\e[" at the start and 'm' at the end are automatically added.

 "{#}" is equivalent to "{#0}" and resets all formatting to normal.